icons8/free/README.md

 Has all properties of [`Layer`](#Layer), plus:

 * _t: [string](#string) = `PATH` - object type.
-* TailMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* StartMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
-* HeadMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* EndMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
 * MiterLimit: [float](#float) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
 When the limit is exceeded, the joint is converted from miter to beveled.
 * Edited: [bool](#bool) = `false` - if the shape is edited in the path editor.
 * Open: [bool](#bool) = `false` - indicates whether the path is open.